King Richard (film): Release

 The film premiered at the Telluride Film Festival on September 2, 2021, and was released on November 19, 2021, in theaters and on HBO Max.
 It was previously scheduled to be released on November 25, 2020, but it was delayed due to the COVID-19 pandemic.
 The film was chosen to close the AFI Fest on November 14, 2021; that same day, it closed the New Orleans Film Festival's live screenings.
-By the end of its run, it will have also screened at film festivals in London, Chicago, Savannah, Miami, Indianapolis, Denver, Middleburg, Philadelphia, Sydney, Toruń, and Morelia.
+By the end of its run, it was also screened at film festivals in London, Chicago, Savannah, Miami, Indianapolis, Denver, Middleburg, Philadelphia, Sydney, Toruń, and Morelia.
 The film will also open the 25th American Black Film Festival (ABFF), with president and general manager Nicole Friday describing King Richard as "a film that is a touchstone of ABFF's legacy of showcasing extraordinary Black talent and inspiring storytelling reflecting the brilliance of diversity in Hollywood."

 The film was released on Blu-ray and DVD February 8, 2022 by Warner Bros.
-Home Entertainment, with the 4K Ultra HD release through Warner Archive Collection on the same date.
+Home Entertainment, with the 4K Ultra HD release through Studio Distribution Services on the same date.